Venezuela arrests American journalist as U.S. pledges wider sanctions

 The arrest threatened to worsen already-fraught relations between Venezuela and the United States, which has reduced its diplomatic presence in the country after Maduro in January said he would break ties.
 Maduro has also ended relations with neighbouring Colombia.

-While most major European countries have backed Guaido, relations have not deteriorated to the same extent, with the European Union backing dialogue with Maduro to negotiate the terms of new elections, an approach that has been criticized by the United States and parts of the domestic opposition.
+While most major European countries have backed Guaido, relations have not deteriorated to the same extent, with the European Union supporting dialogue with Maduro to negotiate the terms of new elections, an approach that has been criticized by the United States and parts of the domestic opposition.

-The expulsion of Kriener, however, will likely deepen the divide between the South American country and Europe.
-Venezuela’s government gave him 48 hours to leave the country, but did not provide specific details on why he was being expelled.
+The expulsion of Kriener, however, will likely deepen the divide between Maduro’s administration and Europe.
+The government gave him 48 hours to leave the country, but did not provide specific details on why he was being expelled.

-“Venezuela considers it unacceptable that a foreign diplomat carries out in its territory a public role closer to that of a political leader aligned with the conspiratorial agenda of extremist sectors of the Venezuelan opposition,” the government said in a statement.
+“Venezuela considers it unacceptable that a foreign diplomat carries out in its territory a public role closer to that of a political leader aligned with the conspiratorial agenda of extremist sectors of the Venezuelan opposition,” it said in a statement.

 German Foreign Minister Heiko Maas called the move “an incomprehensible decision, which escalates the situation instead of easing tensions.”
 European support for Guaido was “unwavering,” he added.